andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 cd render
 # Install dependencies
 npm install
-# Back to the root directory of repository
+# Back to the root directory of the repository
 cd ../
 # Run the app
 npm run start
 ```

-Note: If you want use Installation package, please download [Release Package](https://last-hit.org/release/download) or package by yourself.
+Note: If you want to use the Installation package, please download [Release Package](https://last-hit.org/release/download) or package by yourself.
 [How to package](https://last-hit.org/docs/tutorial/user-guide/howToPackage)

 ## Create your first Test Case

-–  Select option to create new workspace from the main page
+–  Select the option to create a new workspace from the main page

 <figure>
   <img src="{{ '/assets/images/mainPage.png' | relative_url }}" alt="teaser image example">